pbk0/toolcraft/CONTRIBUTING.md

 - **mypy**: Type checking
 - **pytest**: Testing

+Configuration for these tools is defined in `pyproject.toml` under the `[tool.*]` sections, including a `[tool.build_tools]` section for build script configuration.

-Use `uv run build_tools.py check` to run all quality checks at once, or run individual tools as needed.
+Use `uv run build-tools check` to run all quality checks at once, or run individual tools as needed.

 ## Testing

 - Write tests for all new functionality
-- Ensure all tests pass before submitting PR: `uv run build_tools.py test`
+- Ensure all tests pass before submitting PR: `uv run build-tools test`
-- Aim for high test coverage (reports available via `uv run build_tools.py serve-coverage`)
+- Aim for high test coverage (reports available via `uv run build-tools serve-coverage`)
 - Use descriptive test names

 ## Documentation